JeanPCQ/P3_Consulting_Task/README.md

 ## Step 2: Tackeling the Task

 1) Recreate the screenshotted legacy report from the Excel file.
-     - Column 1............Contains the month and year of first purchase.
+     - Column 1 contains the month and year of first purchase.
 We have to create a new column and Format the date to "MMM-YY".
-     - Column 2............Contains Unique Customer.
+     - Column 2 contains Unique Customer.
 No Dax is required, simply select the key and select "Count Distinct".
-     - Column 3/4........Gives you the percentage of customers returning after their first initial purchase, 0 to 90, and 91-180.
-I used a Dax Formula to give you that information.
+     - Column 3-4 gives you the percentage of customers returning after their first initial purchase between a certain range.
+I used a Dax Formula to pull that information.
 ```
 DistinctCustomersWithin90Days =
 VAR MSRMENT =